adityavinodk/energy_save/README.md

 ## OpenSource Contribution
 We would like the developer community to contribute to this project -
+- Move to real-time data prediction, which will be easier to scale in the future
-- Add more useful datasets which provide a larger idea of the usage of the appliances at households.
+- Add more useful datasets which provide a larger idea of the usage of the appliances at households like seasonal data.
 - Provide visualitzation of the inferences made on the website through charts and plots.

 Send Pull Requests and we shall review them!